Uniform bounds on projective dimension and Castelnuovo-Mumford regularity

 \begin{definition} An ideal $I \subseteq S=k[x_1,\ldots,x_N]$ is said to be {\it Borel-fixed} if it is invariant under the action which sends each $x_j$ to $g \cdot x_j = \sum_{i} g_{ij}x_i$ for any $g=(g_{ij}) \in{\rm GL}_n(k)$ upper triangular matrix. \end{definition}

-In characteristic zero, Borel-fixed monomial ideals coincide with strongly stable ideals.
+In characteristic zero, Borel-fixed monomial ideals coincide with strongly stable ideals (e.g., see \cite[Section 4.2.2]{HerzogHibi}).
 In positive characteristic, however, the class of Borel-fixed monomial ideals is strictly larger; for instance, $I=(x_1^p,x_2^p)$ in $S=\FF_p[x_1,x_2]$ is Borel-fixed but not strongly stable.
 If $\preccurlyeq$ is a monomial order, and $I \subseteq S$ is homogeneous, then its generic initial ideal $\gin_{\preccurlyeq}(I)$ is Borel-fixed \cite{Galligo2,BS2}.

 We now recall the Taylor resolution of a monomial ideal (see for instance \cite[17.11]{Eisenbud}).
 Let $u_1,\ldots,u_r$ be monomials in $S$.
 For $\Lambda \subseteq \{1,\ldots,r\}$ we let $u_\Lambda = \lcm(u_i \mid i \in \Lambda)$.
 If $a_\Lambda$ is the exponent vector of $u_\Lambda$, and $S[-a_\Lambda]$ denotes a free cyclic $\ZZ^N$-graded $S$-module with generator in multi-degree $a_\Lambda$, then for $0 \leq i \leq r$ we let